There’s this funny story that I was re-introduced to courtesy of Michael Port. It is the story of The man, His father, and the donkey.

 You need to discover the power of your own voice to go far in your life and career!

 I’ve found my voice.
 And like Gabrielle Bernstein says, I’m not about to dance around the perimeter of who I am.
 I’m going to dive in fully and completely.

 You can’t whip, nae nae, and dance reggae at the same time.
 You gotta choose!

-I won't dance to nobody’s music but mine.
+I won't dance to anybody’s music but mine.
 And you shouldn't, either.
 In fact, I’m going to sit on my donkey when I get tired.

 Why?
 Because the road ahead is still far.

-So, here’s a bonus workbook on how to gain clarity after getting lost in the land of strange voices.
+So, looking for a resource on how to gain clarity on your purpose after getting lost in the land of strange voices.